Diyckstra/terraform-provider-deyckstra/website/docs/d/subnet.md

 layout: "aws"
 page_title: "aws_subnet"
 description: |-
-    Provides details about a specific VPC subnet
+    Provides information about a specific VPC subnet.
 ---

 # Data Source: aws_subnet

-`aws_subnet` provides details about a specific VPC subnet.
+Provides information about a specific VPC subnet.

-This resource can prove useful when a module accepts a subnet ID as an input variable and needs to, for example, determine the ID of the VPC that the subnet belongs to.
+This resource can be used when a module accepts a subnet ID as an input variable and needs to, for example, determine the ID of the VPC that the subnet belongs to.

 ## Example Usage